stntg/gui-image-studio/README.md

 ## Contributing

+We welcome contributions!
+Please see our [Development Roadmap](DEVELOPMENT_ROADMAP.md) for planned features and development priorities.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+For major features, please check the roadmap and consider opening an issue for discussion first.

 ## License